 2. Materials and Methods

-The purpose of our work is building a self-powered smart bolt which senses its own temperature, tension and other physical parameters and transmit the sensed data to a central controller over a radio.
+The purpose of our work is building a self-powered smart bolt which senses its own temperature, tension and other physical parameters and transmits the sensed data to a central controller over sub-GHz radio.
 Our approach is first modularizing the system into three units namely the power generation unit i.e. TEG, the power conditioning unit i.e. DC-DC boost converter and storage capacitor and finally the core system which is composed of a CC1310 microcontroller and sensors.
-The TEGs used in this experiment are Peltier modules or thermoelectric coolers (TECs).
+The TEGs used in this work are Peltier modules or thermoelectric coolers (TECs).

 Performing a proper power budget analysis from generation to consumption is crucial step in designing energy autonomous systems.
 Therefore, the TEGs were characterized to record the amount of power they can generate under different conditions.
 The power consumption of the rest of the system under different conditions was also measured.